Caregiver Experience: What to Look for When Hiring

 2. Strong Interpersonal Skills

-As you assess a candidate’s resume and talk to them during their interview, look for caregiver experiences that equip individuals with essential interpersonal skills.
+As you read through caregiver experience on resumes and evaluate interview responses, assess the candidate’s ability to be kind, compassionate, and patient.
+Look for experiences that equip individuals with essential interpersonal skills.
 This includes things like active listening, good communication, and the ability to convey empathy.

 Examples: